coderberry/cavneb.github.io-old/source/_posts/2013-04-22-angularjs-on-rails-4-part-1.markdown

     $ rails new angular_casts

 Because we are going to import video feeds from external sites, we need to use a feed parsing library.
-The best one available is [feedzirra].
+The best one available is [feedzirra](https://github.com/pauldix/feedzirra).
 Go ahead and add it to the Gemfile and run `bundle install`.

     gem 'feedzirra'